Frequently Asked Questions

 Any middle or high school may take the exam, although only high school students that permanently reside in the US will be eligible to attend the Training Camp (see Eligibility under Training Camp).
 Students register for the exam from our website in the spring.
 On the day of the Open Exam, examinees test online with a teacher proctoring.

-The date and time of the National Open Exam will be announced when registration opens around January – February.
+The date and time of the National Open Exam is announced when registration opens in January.

 Alternate test dates are granted on a case-by-case basis.
 Email us before the registration deadline at [email protected]